 Convert a PIL image to a PDFium bitmap.

-Due to the restricted number of color formats and bit depths supported by PDFium’s
+Due to the limited number of color formats and bit depths supported by FPDF_BITMAP, this may be a lossy operation.

 Set the attachment’s file data.